rikuu/Gap2Seq/README.txt

 Gap2Seq has been tested on systems running Linux on a X86_64 architecture.
-Gap2Seq uses GATB library (http://gatb-core.gforge.inria.fr/index.html) for the de Bruijn graph implementation.
-The library is included in the Gap2Seq package.
+Gap2Seq uses GATB library (http://gatb-core.gforge.inria.fr/index.html) for the de Bruijn graph implementation and htslib () for reading alignments for read filtering.
+The libraries are included in the Gap2Seq package.

 Compiling Gap2Seq requires gcc version 4.5 or newer and cmake.

 ------------